Oil on linen

 From the late 1960s through the late 1970s, Wilson focused on still lifes set in her apartment and studio, including a group of behind-the-scenes paintings of worktables and artist materials.
 She moved to the Upper West Side in 1968 and has lived there ever since.

-In addition to painting, Wilson has also been a visiting professor at colleges and universities across the country, including thirteen years at the Columbia University School of Art, where she was Acting Chair from 1986-88.
+In addition to painting, Wilson was also a visiting professor at colleges and universities across the country, including thirteen years at the Columbia University School of Art, where she was Acting Chair from 1986-88.
 She has work in many museum collections, including those of the Museum of Modern Art, Metropolitan Museum of Art, Whitney Museum of American Art, Hirshhorn Museum and Sculpture Garden, Art Institute of Chicago, and San Francisco Museum of Modern Art.

 Gallery Talk: Inner and Outer Landscapes